Harold M. Shaw: Return to the United States and final films, 19221925

-Shaw and Edna returned to the United States in 1922, arriving at Ellis Island in September, over two months before the release in London of Harold's final film for Stoll, Love and a Whirlwind.
-(Note: Trade publications in the fall of 1922 reported that among the chief reasons that Shaw returned to the United States after a decade working overseas was that Edna's mother, Mary (née Gauch) Flugrath, was sick and was rapidly declining in health.
+Shaw and Flugrath returned to the United States in 1922, arriving at Ellis Island in September, over two months before the release in London of Harold's final film for Stoll, Love and a Whirlwind.
+(Note: Trade publications in the fall of 1922 reported that among the chief reasons Shaw returned to the United States after a decade working overseas was that Edna's mother, Mary (née Gauch) Flugrath, was sick and was rapidly declining in health.
 According to the "California Death Index, 1905-1939" in California's Department of Health Services, Mrs. Flugrath died on 30 November 1922 in a private sanatorium in Los Angeles.)
-Soon the couple left New York and resettled in California, in Los Angeles, where by the summer of 1923 Shaw began directing screen projects for Metro Pictures.
+Soon, the couple left New York and resettled in California, in Los Angeles, where by the summer of 1923 Shaw began directing screen projects for Metro Pictures.
 His first one for that studio is Rouged Lips and stars his sister-in-law Viola Dana.
 The silent romantic comedy was well received by both critics and audiences, with the Chicago-based reviewing service Screen Opinions judging the production to be "neatly directed" and its content "clean, full of ginger".

 Two other releases that the director completed for Metro are the 1923 drama Held to Answer, currently considered lost, and the 1924 drama A Fool's Awakening.
 The casting of A Fool's Awakening prompted the entertainment media and the Los Angeles film community to observe how Shaw's years of experience residing and working in England influenced his selection of performers.
 In its January 5, 1924 issue, the trade journal Moving Picture World in a news item headed "English Types in Films" stated, "Aristocratic appearing Britons have been at a premium in Hollywood ever since Harold Shaw began the direction of 'The [sic] Fool's Awakening'", adding "More than three hundred and fifty persons, each bearing the unmistakable stamp of British aristocracy, appeared in one of the great scenes."

 In addition to directing and planning future film projects in Hollywood, Shaw became increasingly active in local and national professional organizations, especially in the Motion Picture Directors Association (MPDA).
 He was elected secretary of the association in October 1925, just a few months before his untimely death.
 (Note: The Motion Picture Directors Association was established in Los Angeles in 1915, and the next year association members in California helped fellow directors working in New York City to form their own eastern branch of MPDA, which was incorporated there in January 1917.
 When Shaw died he was serving as secretary of the Hollywood or western branch of the association, the senior and more prestigious division of MPDA.)